johnpottergr/Stablecraft.io/service-docs/Integrations/wallet-setup.md

 - Wallets where **you** control the private keys directly.
 - Full ownership over funds without relying on intermediaries.
 - Increased security and responsibility (backup and recovery needed).
-- Good examples: MetaMask, Ledger hardware wallets, and smart contract wallets.
+- Wallet examples: MetaMask, Ledger hardware wallets, and smart contract wallets.

 ## 🔧 Our Wallet Setup Process